XMPro/Multi-Agent/docs/technical-details/README.md

 - Considerations for implementing and using the vector database

 This information is crucial for understanding how agent memories are stored, retrieved, and utilized in our system.

+### OpenTelemetry Tracing
+XMPro MAGS uses OpenTelemetry for distributed tracing to monitor and analyze the performance of our multi-agent system.
+This helps in debugging, performance optimization, and understanding system behavior.
+Key features of our OpenTelemetry implementation:

+Consistent naming conventions for activities and tags Tracing of important operations across all components Best practices for effective and efficient tracing

+For detailed information on how to implement and use OpenTelemetry tracing in MAGS, please refer to our [OpenTelemetry Tracing Guide](open_telemetry_tracing_guide.md).

 ## Usage